-These reports are typically generated by independent auditors, and hew to a standard format, the VPAT (Voluntary Product Accessibility Template).
-The auditors run extensive tests, looking for how well the product conforms to accessibility standards and works with assistive technology.
-When the auditors turn in ACRs, the reports inevitably come accompanied by lists of bugs found during testing, since our products are so complex and have dependencies on the Operating System (OS), browser, and assistive technology.
-As all of us in software development know, manual and automated tests never catch all defects, and that’s also true with accessibility.
+These reports are typically generated by independent auditors, and adhere to a standard format; the Voluntary Product Accessibility Template (VPAT).
+The auditors run extensive tests and look for how well the product conforms to accessibility standards and works with assistive technology – meaning technology or systems that help people with disabilities use computers or complete any task of daily living.
+When the auditors complete testing, their reports inevitably come accompanied by lists of bugs found during testing.
+Our products are very complex and have dependencies on operating systems, browsers, and assistive technology.
+As all of us in software development know, manual and automated tests never catch all defects.
+That’s also true with accessibility.

-Another new task I love is responding to questions — from our sales and support teams as well as those asked directly by our customers — about product accessibility and ACRs.
-Not all products have a published ACR yet, and some of the best accessibility feedback comes from end users.
-Most of my career has been managing programs for internal systems, so it’s exciting to have broad community contacts in this new role.
+Another task I love is helping the Salesforce Office of Accessibility and our accessibility support engineers to respond to questions about product accessibility and ACRs from sales and support teams and customers.
+Not all products have a published ACR yet, and some of the best accessibility feedback comes from our end users.
+Most of my career has been managing programs for internal systems, so it’s exciting to have broad community contacts in this role.

-I work with our product managers to prioritize bugs found by internal teams, auditors, and customers and support the development and Accessibility teams to devise fixes and track them through to release, and then guess what?
-After all these product changes, it’s time for a new accessibility evaluation!
-The cycle starts again: We enter into a contract with an auditor, kick off an updated assessment, and generate a new ACR.
-Each cycle generates better and better accessibility results, a more usable product, and happier, productive Salesforce customers, and end users.
+I work with our product managers to prioritize bugs found by internal teams, auditors, and customers, and I support the development and Accessibility teams to devise fixes and track them through release.
+After all these product changes are incorporated, it’s time for an accessibility evaluation.
+We enter into a contract with an auditor, kick off an updated assessment, and generate a new ACR.
+Each cycle generates better accessibility results, a more usable product, and happier, more productive Salesforce customers and end users.

-Currently, we use spreadsheets to track the production of ACRs, the product accessibility issues found by auditors and customers, and the responses to accessibility conformance requests.
-This program includes automating the above processes to scale for Salesforce’s growth and expanding product portfolio.
-There’s some engineering work ahead for me too.
+Currently, we use spreadsheets to track the production of ACRs.
+This program includes automating the process to scale for Salesforce’s growth and expanding product portfolio.
+This means there’s some engineering work for me, too.
 Woohoo!

 When the word accessibility is broken down, it means the “ability” to “access.”
-Thoughtfully design your website, product and all content with everyone in mind, including people with disabilities.
-At Salesforce, we practice 6 Inclusive Marketing principles.
-Learn more with Trailhead where we dive into how to conduct an inclusive review of your content.
+Thoughtfully design your digital content and apps with everyone in mind, including people with disabilities.
+At Salesforce, we practice the principles of inclusive design You can, too.

-You can also learn about web Accessibility Principles.
-Find out where your company is on the accessibility journey.
-Share your accessibility wins, and reach out to your development teams to investigate where your products and services can be improved.
+On Trailhead, our free online learning platform, you can take a course to learn all about web accessibility practices.
+You can also see some web accessibility principles in action, and learn how to incorporate these into your own digital content.
+Share your accessibility wins, and reach out to your development team to investigate where your products and services can be improved.
 If you are working on a software product, test it without a mouse.
 Is everything accessible?
 Keyboard accessibility is the “ground floor” of full accessibility conformance and a good place to start.

-My job is a newly created position at Salesforce and represents a significant step for any company on the path toward accessibility.
+My job represents a significant step for any company on the path toward accessibility.
 Accessibility creates inclusion that leads to a feeling of belonging, where users of all abilities can bring their authentic and most successful selves to work.
 I look forward to networking with others in the field and influencing increased accessibility across the tech industry and beyond.
-Join me to make the world an amazing place for everyone.
-Learn more about our Employee Resource Groups and our commitment to Equality for all.